-A good life insurance policy can offer peace of mind, since you know your loved ones will be well protected in the event of your death.
-However, the process of shopping for a big enough policy at affordable prices can be stressful, especially when the market is often targeted by scammers.
+A good life insurance policy ensures that your loved ones will be well protected in the event of your death.
+However, the process of shopping for an adequate policy at an affordable price can be stressful, especially in a market often targeted by life insurance scams.
 In fact, according to the Coalition Against Insurance Fraud (CAIF), insurance fraud is one of the country's biggest crimes, costing consumers at least $80 billion each year.

-By learning about various scams, however, consumers can arm themselves against con artists and unscrupulous agents.
-If you're shopping for life insurance, this guide will help you identify the most common forms of life insurance fraud.
+You can arm yourself against con artists and unscrupulous agents by learning about various life insurance scams.
+If you're shopping for a policy, this guide will help you identify the most common forms of life insurance fraud.
 We'll also give tips on how to protect yourself and explain what to do if you become a victim of fraud.

 Types of Life Insurance Scams